 5.2.4.
 Significant increase in credit risk The Group monitors all financial assets that are subject to impairment requirements to assess whether there has been a significant increase in credit risk since initial recognition.
-If there has been a significant increase in credit risk since a significant increase in credit risk the Bank will measure the loss allowance based on lifetime rather than 12m ECL.
+If there has been a significant increase in credit risk since initial recognition.
+If there has been a significant increase in credit risk the Bank will measure the loss allowance based on lifetime rather than 12m ECL.